Plant DetailShow Menu

 Leaf Description:

-Opposite, simple, shiny, dark green, narrow leaves that are 2"-4" long and pale gray-green below.
-Margins are mostly entire but a few that are toothed.
+Opposite, simple, shiny, dark green, elliptic to ovate leaves that are 2 to 4 inches long, 0.5 to 2 inches wide, and pale gray-green below.
+Apex is acuminate, and base acute.
+Margins are mostly entire, but a few sinuate to dentate.
 Glabrous above and pubescent below.

 • Bark: